 Ms. Hamor earned her J.D. from the University of San Francisco School of Law.
-She earned her Bachelor of Arts in Psychology from Gonzaga University, and was a University Regents’ Scholar and was on the University President’s List.
+She earned her B.A. in Psychology with double minors in Political Science and Criminal Justice from Gonzaga University, where she was named a University Regents’ Scholar.

 This news brief is intended for public school districts, including community colleges.
 For the Janus news brief intended for municipalities and special districts, click here.